Dyson Institute of Engineering and Technology

 The Dyson Institute of Engineering and Technology is a private institution of higher education in England, founded in 2017 by James Dyson and based at the Dyson technology campus in Malmesbury, Wiltshire.
-Students work in a position in the Dyson company for three days a week, receive a salary, and have their tuition fees paid during their four-year course.
+Students work in a position in Dyson for three days a week, receive a salary, and have their tuition fees paid during their four-year course.

 Origins and architecture

 James Dyson had been outspoken about an engineering skills shortage and training for engineers in the United Kingdom.
 In November 2016, he announced the planned launch of the Dyson Institute.